 For example, brands will spend only 2 cents on engaging and converting anonymous visitors for every $1.00 spent on acquisition.

-And these same brands will dedicate most of their time and resources to converting their known visitors (2%) to purchasers which is considered to be a great conversion metric.
+And these brands will dedicate most of their time and resources to converting known visitors (2%) which is considered to be a great conversion metric.

 Therefore, retargeting campaigns really work and help businesses push those 2% users to make purchase.
 But for retargeting anonymous users i.e., the 98% of the users, the retargeting campaigns failed!